Get alerts of updates about «Quarantine and isolation»

 - Remember good hand hygiene and cough etiquette.

-- Keep 1 metre away from others you live with.
+- Keep preferably 2 metres away from anyone other than those you live with.
 Avoid physical contact, including handshakes and hugging.

-- If you get symptoms of a respiratory infection, you need to stay home and you should take a test.
+- If you develop symptoms of a respiratory infection, you must stay at home and you should take a test.

 - When you suspect that you have COVID-19 disease